 Data in columns with unsupported datatypes can be replicated if you create the replication definition using one of the supported datatypes shown in Table 2-1.
 For example, to replicate a double precision column, define the column as float in the replication definition.
-To replicate a timestamp column, define the column as binary(8) in the replication definition.
 To replicate a column with a user-defined datatype, use the underlying datatype in the replication definition.